hmojicag/hmojicag.github.io/hmi/hmi-2-ArduinoFundamentals-and-the-SerialPort.md

 Now let's see a practical example using many inputs and outputs.

 The goals of this example are:
-* control the movement of a Servo motor using a potentiometer.
+* Control the movement of a Servo motor using a potentiometer.
 When the pot is set to give an output of 0V the degrees advanced in the servo will be 0° and when the pot output is 5V the servo will advance the full length of 180°.
 * Control the blinking interval of a LED using a push button.
 Each time the user presses the push button the LED will blink faster, starting from a 1sec period and up to a 10ms period.

 The protoboard view is in this picture